gamedevserj/Godot-Shaders/README.md

 Reflection is calculated using object's position, which means if you want to have reflection from top of the object then you need to set Y axis offset to half its height.
 Visible height of the water object can not exceed the distance to the top of the screen.

 Adjustable parameters:
+Reflection offset
+Reflection blur<sup>(1)</sup>
 Distortion
 Waves
 Shoreline
 Shoreline foam

+(1) Reflection blur is only available when project's dirver is set to GLES3, which might break effect stacking (eg. impact effect might completely remove water).
+A way to deal with this is described [here](https://docs.godotengine.org/ru/stable/tutorials/shading/screen-reading_shaders.html).

 Here's an example of the limitations.